Having good punctuation in English

 - I want to leave now!. = X

 - My friend, Jake, is, a, nice person. = X

 - What we must do: we’ll look at the budget: with them: convince them. = X

 - She told me: stay away. = X

-In the above examples, which are all incorrect, common punctuation mistakes have been made, of which we can see explanations for:
+In the above examples, which are all incorrect, common punctuation mistakes have been made.
+We will analyse why the above sentences are incorrect below.

 - A question mark followed by a fullstop (?.).

 - An exclamation mark followed by a fullstop. (!.).

 - A complete misuse of commas (,).